Keep rabies vaccinations up-to-date for all cats, ferrets, and dogs.

 Consider spaying and neutering pets to help reduce the number of unwanted pets that may not be properly cared for or vaccinated regularly.

-Call Animal Control at 706-613-3540 to remove all stray animals or seriously sick wildlife from your neighborhood.
+Call Animal Services at 706-613-3540 to remove all stray animals or seriously sick wildlife from your neighborhood.

 Signs of Sickness in Animals

-Athens-Clarke County Animal Control responds to complaints of seriously sick wildlife in Athens-Clarke County.
+Athens-Clarke County Animal Services responds to complaints of seriously sick wildlife in Athens-Clarke County.
 Signs of sickness or rabies include:

 Severe hair loss